 A songplugger is someone who pitches songs and tries to get them cut.
 Publishers employ songpluggers and pay them a salary.
 There are also independent pluggers who work directly for the writers they represent.
 Generally they charge a monthly retainer and receive bonuses for songs they get cut but do not get any percentage of the royalties.

 There are, without a doubt, honest, hardworking independent pluggers.
 The most successful ones only represent writers with a track record of success, or who have songs equal to those of established hit writers.
 They are very hard to get to and they limit the number of clients they represent in order to give each one the amount of attention they need.

 There are also independent songpluggers who prey on people’s hopes and dreams and who will offer a contract to writers with songs that have little or no chance of success in the commercial market.
 Sometimes these independent pluggers have a genuine track record of success in the industry and they may have more legitimate projects they are working on.
 But they need funding so they sell false hope for anywhere from $100 to $1000 a month to as many writers as they can.

 Says Barbara, “I have heard some pretty bad songs that were under contract to an independent plugger.
-In over twenty-five years of living and working in the Nashville music community I have never known an unsigned writer who got a cut on a major label by paying an independent songplugger – even an honest one who works hard for his/her clients.
+In allo my years of living and working in the Nashville music community I have never known an unsigned writer who got a cut on a major label by paying an independent songplugger – even an honest one who works hard for his/her clients.
 I talked about this once with Jason Blume who has worked with a lot more developing writers than even I have, and he also had never know an unsigned writer to get a cut on a major label by paying a plugger.”